 4. Cut notches into the seam allowances around all of the curves.
 Clip the corners on the bib.

 Tip: Pinking shears make quick wo rk when you need to cut a lot of notches, but do not trim the seam allowances at the openings.

 5. Turn the bib and the burp cloth right side out through the openings.
 Use a point turner or chop stick to ensure that all of the corners and edges are turned completely

 6. Press both items flat.
 Turn the raw edges at the openings to the inside and press.

 7. Stitch all the way around the bib and burp cloth 1/8’’ from the edge, closing the openings at the same time.

 8. Sew the hook and loop pieces to the top of the bib with the softer piece on the back and the scratchy piece on the front.

-Still want more sewing projects for baby?
+Still want more sewing gifts for baby?
 Check out my Baby Love to Sew Pinterest board.

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂